 What Should You Do When Creating Content?

-Going through the available information can be overwhelming, so how do you say something unique and helpful?
+The available information can be overwhelming, so how do you say something unique and helpful?

-One strategy that I use to discover obscure and downright weird topics is to dive into Twitter threads where many people share a specific post or comment.
+One strategy I use to discover obscure and downright weird topics is to dive into Twitter threads where many people share a specific post or comment.

 These threads start in this popular and evergreen category of issues and stay in this format for several hundred tweets before moving to another, even more popular, subject.